cisagov/ScubaGear/baselines/defender.md

 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.2v1
-The custom policy SHOULD be applied in Exchange, OneDrive, SharePoint, Teams chat, and Devices.
+The custom policy SHOULD be applied to Exchange, OneDrive, SharePoint, Teams chat, and Devices.
 - _Rationale:_ Unauthorized disclosures may happen through Microsoft 365
                services or endpoint devices.
 Data loss prevention policies should cover all affected locations to be effective.
 - _Last modified:_ June 2023
+- _Note:_ The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.
 #### MS.DEFENDER.4.3v1
-The action for the DLP policy SHOULD be set to block sharing sensitive information with everyone when DLP conditions are met.
+The action for the custom policy SHOULD be set to block sharing sensitive information with everyone.
 - _Rationale:_ Access to sensitive information should be prohibited unless explicitly allowed.
 Specific exemptions can be made based on agency policies and valid business justifications.
 - _Last modified:_ June 2023
+- _Note:_ The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.

 #### MS.DEFENDER.4.4v1
-Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled.
+Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled in the custom policy.
 - _Rationale:_ Some users may not be aware of agency policies on the proper use of sensitive information.
 Enabling notifications provides positive feedback to users when accessing sensitive information.
 - _Last modified:_ June 2023
+- _Note:_ The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.

 #### MS.DEFENDER.4.5v1
 A list of apps that are restricted when accessing files protected by DLP policy SHOULD be defined.